manansethia/manansethia.github.io/_pages/achievements.md

     🏢 <em>Issued by the Ministry of Youth Affairs and Sports – Government of India</em><br>
     🗓️ <em>February 2022</em>
   </div>
-  <p>Partnering with Ishant Talreja, we emerged as the Chhattisgarh State Champions after winning both the State Semi-Final and the State Final.</p>
+  <p>We became the Chhattisgarh State Champions after winning both the State Semi-Final and the State Final.</p>
-  <p>Eight school teams were selected for the State Semi-Finals, from which two teams from each semi-final advanced to the State Final.</p>
+  <p>Eight school teams competed in the State Semi-Finals, with two teams from each advancing to the State Final.</p>

   <div class="quiz-episodes-scroll">
     <div class="episode-container">